 2. Turmeric with Bioperine.
 Bioperine, a black pepper fruit extract, is an ingredient added to some turmeric products to enhance the bioavailability and absorption of turmeric’s curcuminoids and certain nutrients in the GI tract.

-3. Liquid turmeric capsules.
-If you don’t like carrying bottles because you’re worried about breakage or stains (that beautiful orange color can be tough to get out of your favorite t-shirt), you’ll be happy to know that some brands produce turmeric liquid extract in capsule form which offers convenience and portability.
+3. Liquid turmeric capsules & mix-in powders.
+If you don’t like carrying bottles because you’re worried about breakage or stains (that beautiful orange color can be tough to get out of your favorite t-shirt), you’ll be happy to know that some brands make turmeric liquid extract in capsule form which offers convenience and portability.
+You might also try mixing in a spoonful of MegaFood Daily Turmeric Nutrient Booster to your juice or smoothie.

 4. Turmeric soap.
 For consumers who delight in turmeric’s exotic fragrance, there’s a way to bathe with it.
 Try a turmeric bar soap which also contains neem or one with sandalwood.
 A turmeric facial wash is also available.